ociu/sphinx-traceability-extension/doc/configuration.rst

 Python variable *traceability_relationship_to_string* can be defined in order to override the default configuration of the traceability plugin.
-It is a *set* of relationship stringifications: the *key* is the name of the (forward or reverse) relationship, while the *value* holds the string representation (as to be rendered in html) of the relationship.
+It is a *dictionary* of relationship stringifications: the *key* is the name of the (forward or reverse) relationship, while the *value* holds the string representation (as to be rendered in html) of the relationship.

 Example of internal and external relationship stringification: